hapax/hapax.github.io/assets/reality.md

 If we take the stereotype to its logical, or rather pop culture, extreme, they're probably white and male, confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
-They are, in other words, the stock type of genius, the Albert Einsteins and Stephen Hawkings and John Nashs.
+They are, in other words, the stock type of scientific genius, the Albert Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most of us feel invited to participate in.